Matching correlated VAR time series: MLE and the linear assignment estimator

 is separable.
 Consequently, the maximum likelihood estimate (MLE) for $\pi^*$ can be determined independently of $A^*$ using the simple algorithmic approach described in Section \ref{subsec:corr_var_model}.
 On the other hand, the MLE for $A^*$ is obtained by solving

 which corresponds to the problem of estimating the system matrix from a single observed realization of a time series.
 This is a well-known \emph{system identification} problem, which has been extensively studied in the literature (see e.g., \cite{FaraUnstable18,Simchowitz18a, Sarkar19, Jedra20}).
 To obtain recovery guarantees for that problem, $A^*$ is commonly assumed to be stable, i.e., its spectral radius lies within the unit circle.
 This is ensured by the stricter condition $\| A^* \|_2 < 1$.
-Such a condition will also be needed in our analysis later on, for the estimation of $\pi^*$. \end{remark} For notational convenience, we consider in the sequel the following optimization problem
+Such a condition will also be needed in our analysis later on, for the estimation of $\pi^*$. \end{remark}